giraffesyo/schoolwork/C Language - CSCI 2473/Assignment_2A/README.md

 ---

-The following excerpts are used for educational purposes for sake of completeness of project from Programming and Problem Solving With C++ Sixth Edition by Nell Dale and Chip Weems, permission was not granted by the author(s) of this book.
+The following excerpt is used for educational purposes for sake of completeness of project from Programming and Problem Solving With C++ Sixth Edition by Nell Dale and Chip Weems, permission was not granted by the author(s) of this book.
 I am using the content under Fair Use along with this statement explaining why.

 ---